 # Status icon and messages

-Obsidian Sync provides several elements to indicate sync status, mainly the Sync status icon and Sync log.
+Obsidian Sync provides several elements to indicate sync status, mainly the Sync status icon and Sync activity log.
 Details about version control in Obsidian Sync are covered in the Version history page.

 # Sync status icon